1965Eric/IBM-DA0101EN-Analyzing-Data-with-Python/Module 5 - Model Evaluation.md

 Ridge regression is a regression that is employed in a Multiple regression model when Multicollinearity occurs.
 Multicollinearity is when there is a strong relationship among the independent variables.
 Ridge regression is very common with polynomial regression.
 Ridge regression is used to regularize and reduce the standard errors to avoid over-fitting a regression model.

+## Practice Quiz: Ridge Regression

+Question 1: The following models were all trained on the same data.
+Select the model with the lowest value for alpha: